Independent African news, markets, culture and politics.

 Niger traditional rulers to mobilise communities for Measles, Polio, Rubella vaccination drive

-Health experts, including Dr. Junaidu Innuwa and Dr. Hauwa Nnatako, emphasized the severity of measles and rubella, highlighting the critical role of vaccination in preventing these diseases.
-They assured that the vaccines will be administered free of charge to children, removing financial barriers to access.
+According to Dr. Mohammed Gana, Permanent Secretary of the ministry, the initiative aligns with the state government’s proactive public‑health policies under Governor Mohammed Umaru Bago.
+The goal is to immunize children against measles, rubella, and polio, leveraging community‑leader support to ensure success.
+Health experts, including Dr. Junaidu Innuwa and Dr. Hauwa Nnatako, highlighted the severity of measles and rubella and stressed the critical role of vaccination in preventing these diseases.
+They assured that the vaccines will be administered free of charge, removing financial barriers to access.

 Scroll to Top